 1. Exposure to Water

 Your dog needs to be comfortable with water before putting them on a paddleboard.
-Either fill up a bathtub or kids pool with water and let your dog get used to being in and around water.
-This will help to reduce stress and anxiety before going out on the paddleboard for the first time.
+Fill up a bathtub or kids pool with water and let your dog get used to being in water.
+This reduces stress and anxiety before going out on the paddleboard for the first time.

 Frenchies will sink if they fall into a large body of water.
-Get a properly fitted life vest and start using it.
-Just like letting your dog get comfortable in a kids pool, make sure to have practice runs in the water with your dog wearing their life vest.
-This allows them to get comfortable with the vest and to learn that it helps them float when in the water.
+Get a fitted life vest and start using it.
+Take practice runs in the water with your dog wearing their life vest.
+This allows them to get comfortable with the vest and learn to float when in the water.

 3. Experience With the Paddleboard at Home

 Put your paddleboard in a room at home and allow your dog to sniff and walk on the paddleboard.
-This will increase your dog's familiarity with the board and help to reduce stress when out on the water for the first time.
+This reduces stress when out on the water for the first time.

 4. Practice Runs in Water

 It is now time to put all the pieces together and have your first trial run with your dog and the paddleboard.
 Remember to start small!
-In order to get your dog comfortable on the board, stay in the shallow area of the water and move the board around with just your dog on the board.
-As you walk and move the board around the shallow water, give praise and positive reinforcement to your dog.
-This helps to increase your dog’s confidence and decrease confusion about what is proper paddleboarding behavior.
+Put the board in a shallow area of water, put your dog on the board, and move around.
+Give praise to your dog and their efforts.
+This increases confidence while decreasing confusion about what is proper paddleboarding behavior.

 5. Jump On